 Castlebay, Isle of Barra

 We try and get them to come into daycare as opposed to just doing home support because an hour is not going to help anybody much if they're isolated.
-We’re a toe in the door, inviting them down to see what we're like, and tell them you might even enjoy the cakes!”
+We’re a toe in the door, inviting them down to see what we're like, and telling them you might even enjoy the cakes!”

 Margaret Ann